Scott-Kilvert Memorial Hut: Walking trip

 The main group, led by Bayes, spent the night in the Dove Lake boat shed.
 The rear group, out of contact with the others, lost the track on the slopes of Hansons Peak and spent the night in a sheltered location.
 The last person to see Scott and Kilvert alive was 15-year-old Mark Whittle, just after he was sent ahead to join the main group on the ascent of Hansons Peak.
 Whittle and another student had been helping Kilvert until Scott said something like, "You go on and leave David with me": "Mr Scott was carrying David in his arms and they fell and tumbled down a bank from the track.
 It was a drop of about six feet.
 The last I saw of them they were still lying there, but they were making an attempt to get up and I felt they were all right".
 Whittle did not offer assistance to Scott and Kilvert because "I won't say he [Scott] ordered us to go on, but he told us very firmly".
 Kilvert’s body was found the next day, about 400 metres from where Whittle had last seen him, off the track: "I don't know whether he fell down or whether in fact Ewen Scott had actually placed him there.
 Ewen may have realised that the others may have come along behind and he didn't want them to find David."

 Scott died of exhaustion and exposure.
 His body was found a short distance from Dove Lake, near the end of the new road which had been constructed the previous year.
 Whittle said, "It seems that, after carrying David Kilvert for some distance, Ewen Scott realised that David was fading, or perhaps had passed away.
 No-one knows exactly what happened, but it seems that Ewen left David and set off to get help".
-Pat Wessing, who was staying at the Blandfordia Alpine Hut in Cradle Valley, made the discovery:
+Pat Wessing, who was staying at the Blandfordia Alpine Club in Cradle Valley, made the discovery:

 Scott, born on 1 January 1939, was educated at Launceston Technical High School and worked in industrial chemistry with Patons and Baldwins in Launceston.
 In 1959, he represented Tasmania in the Australian 10,000-metre Cross-Country Championship.
 In early 1964, he began studying at the University of Tasmania for his science degree.
 A plaque at Dove Lake, near the place of his death, has an inscription paraphrased from Matthew 26:13: "That which he hath done shall be spoken for a memorial of him".